preussenfahrer/WeatherApp/README.md

 # WeatherApp
 WeatherApp is a JavaScript and jQuery application that will display the temperature, wind-speed, UV-index, and humidity for a city (which is typed into the search bad on the left-hand side of the screen).
 The application uses an API provided by the Open Weather Map as a means to retrieve and display data in a variety of categories, including a five-day planner.
 The application is styled with Bootstraps's "Materia" theme to provide a bright and user-friendly experience for those using the application.

+# Use
+The user is prompted on the left to enter a city in the United States.
+Once the "search" button is clicked, the city name (should) be displayed to the right, with the temperature and various other data below it.

+Displayed below the current temperature is a 5-Day forecast, here shown in the template format.

+Currently in development is the local storage abilities for the application.
+Once this is effectively programmed, the user will also be able to see the previous cities that they searched for.